Days after Aly Raisman said USA Gymnastics was 'rotting,' leaders resign

 Related: Can MSU president survive gymnastics sex-abuse scandal?

-The criticism gained momentum in recent months after Maroney revealed she had been molested, followed by disclosures from her 2012 "Fierce Five" teammates Raisman, Wieber and Gabby Douglas, and 2016 gold-medalist Simone Biles.
+The criticism gained momentum in recent months after Maroney revealed she had been molested, followed by disclosures from her 2012 "Fierce Five" teammates and 2016 gold-medalist Simone Biles.

-Nassar's sentencing hearing, which began last week in Michigan, brought more attention to the accusations against USA Gymnastics.
+Nassar's sentencing hearing, which began last week in Michigan and continues Tuesday, brought more attention to the accusations against USA Gymnastics.

 In a fiery victim impact statement, Raisman told Perry she had inherited a organization that was "rotting from the inside."